 The 4 questions to ask at a DAKI retrospective:

-As you can see, even the design is rather simple, but you'll see right away that the devil is hiding in the details here (or should I say, the strength in the details?).
+As you can see, even the design is kept rather simple.
+But as we all know, the devil is in the details (or should I say the strength?)👀

-- Example: You have the feeling that not everyone in your team dares to speak up, there is a lack of so-called psychological safety.tSo you think about implementing a Team health check in 3 steps in your team.
-(More info about: "psychological safety" or "Team health check in 3 steps")
+✅Example: You have the feeling that not everyone in your team dares to speak up, there is a lack of so-called psychological safety.tSo you think about implementing a Team health check in 3 steps to perform in your team. 👉🏽 More information about: "psychological safety" or "Team health check in 3 steps"

-- Example: It's good to look at agile metrics from time to time.
-That hasn't happened much lately unfortunately!
+✅ Example: It is good to look at agile metrics from time to time, like your team's velocity, to look – Unfortunately, that hasn't happened much lately!
 We should get better at keeping track of our metrics.
-(More info on: "agile metrics")

-By the way, you can also find this retrospective in our Echometer tool and perform it online with your team (without registration):
+By the way, you can also find this retrospective in our Echometer tool and perform online with your team (without registration)🎉

 Open Feedback Questions